With some states in Australia back in lockdown, many of us are stuck at home bingeing on Netflix and socialising over Zoom.

-Being stuck at home in self-isolation also presents a great opportunity to finally get on top of all those projects around the house you’ve been putting off or simply haven’t had the time to do.
+Being stuck at home also presents a great opportunity to finally get on top of all those projects around the house you’ve been putting off or simply haven’t had the time to do.

 Recent data shows that Aussies have been spending 20% more on DIY projects, home furnishings and equipment during the lockdown.